 The ACE-CH will focus on community-engaged research, capacity building, and outreach opportunities where factors associated with social determinants of health yield residents disproportionately affected by the health impacts of climate change.

 The ACE-CH will model the successful NIH Community Engagement Alliance (CEAL) program led by the National Heart, Lung, and Blood Institute (NHLBI) and the National Institute on Minority Health and Health Disparities (NIMHD).
 The new grants for ACE-CH will be administered by NHLBI.
-Four 2-year awards will enable work to begin in March 2023.
+These awards began in March 2023.

 Award Locations